Nexora-tech-org/.github/README.md

 We are a growing team of 7 talented individuals:

-- 🧑‍💻 3 Web Developers (Next.js, Node.js, MongoDB)
+- 🧑‍💻 3 Web Developers
-- 📱 1 Mobile Developer (Flutter)
+- 📱 1 Mobile Developer
-- 🧠 1 AI Specialist (NLP, ML)
+- 🧠 1 AI Specialist
 - 🎨 1 UI/UX Designer
-- 👔 1 CEO / Founder
+- 👔 1 CEO

 ---